Las Colinas APT System: Stations

-Vehicles & maintenance
+Vehicles and maintenance

 Out of the four vehicles purchased in 1986 from Intermountain Design Inc. (IDI), only two were used on day-to-day service.
 Each vehicle could carry 45 passengers comfortably: 33 standing and 12 seated.
 The system was operated manually, with only two trains running as demand dictates.
 The drivers used a small control panel that is equipped with an emergency and maintenance controls.
 In April 2013, Schwager Davis, Inc. signed a contract with DCURD for the Operation & Maintenance of the Las Colinas APT System.
 Today Schwager Davis, Inc. employees 10 people to maintain the system, dispatch the trains & (4) drivers.

-The Maintenance and Control Center is where all vehicles were stored.
+The Maintenance and Control Center was where all vehicles were stored.
 Each train started its first morning journey there.
 The control center was staffed by an overseer during times of operation.